Lelystad Airport: Expansion

-The airport will have its own exit from the A6 motorway, which connects with Amsterdam, with travel times around 40–45 minutes when traffic allows.
+The airport has its own exit from the A6 motorway, connecting it to Amsterdam, with travel times around 40–45 minutes when traffic allows.
 A public bus service also takes travelers to the Lelystad Centrum railway station, where trains run frequently in the direction of Amsterdam, Schiphol Airport and The Hague, Zwolle and Groningen.

-A 10-year concession for all handling (landside and airside) is awarded to Viggo, a Dutch handling company.
+A 10-year concession for all handling (landside and airside) was awarded to Viggo, a Dutch handling company.

-The expansion of Lelystad Airport was driven by Amsterdam Airport Schiphol reaching its maximum 500,000 allowed aircraft movements.
+The expansion of Lelystad Airport was driven by Amsterdam Airport Schiphol upon reaching its maximum of 500,000 allowed aircraft movements.
+The House of Representatives passed a motion in January 2024 to block the usage of the airport for commercial aviation, leaving it to the responsible minister to decide whether to execute the motion.

+As of January 2025, the saga of opening Lelystad airport to commercial traffic had dragged on for at least a decade.
+The Schiphol Group's CFO hoped for a resolution in 2025, but one had been expected in 2024.
+To this day, the airport still has not all required permits required for commercial operations.
+Meanwhile the Dutch Department of Defense has also expressed its desire to use Lelystad airport for F-35 operations.
+Local and provincial authorities have expressed their unwillingness to cooperate with that idea unless opening of the commercial terminal is permitted in tandem.